Tuxemon/Tuxemon/CONTRIBUTING.md

 discord if your weblate contributions are not being merged into the project.

 ### Translations Guidelines
-- Right-to-left langauges are not supported
+- Right-to-left languages are not supported
 - Only the standard latin alphabet with some accents is supported
 - Our text rendering currently may not support your target language, but you can still submit translations anyway.
-When possible, we will add support for your lanaguage.
+When possible, we will add support for your language.
 - After translation, some dialogs may not look correct because they are too long or short... that is a limitation of our game right now and we will fix it sometime.
 If possible, please leave the dialogs "long" or overflowing and eventually a fix will be made so they